pfusik/korpozar/README.md

 Credits
 -------

-Design and programming by Piotr '0xF' Fusik.
+- Design and programming by Piotr '0xF' Fusik
-Cover of Vangelis' music by Łukasz 'X-Ray' Sychowicz.
+- Cover of Vangelis' music by Łukasz 'X-Ray' Sychowicz

 Used Tools
 ----------